 General rule: no space between the asterisk and the word that precedes it, but after breaking space.
 (Example: Note * or: * This refers to our article ...)

 It is often seen written: etc. ...
 It is a mistake.
 One point will be fine.

 Titles and subtitles

-Try to increase the font size so there is no confusion about the meaning of the title.
+- Try to make the font size larger so there is no confusion about the meaning of the title.

 Published by jak58

 Latest update on November 6, 2016 at 01:57 PM by owilson.